ZhenningLang/python-video-info/README.md

 # python-video-info

-Get video info by pure python code
+Get video info by pure python codes

 ## Why I Do This?